This short-term diet is not meant for everyone.

 The good news is there are plenty of low-FODMAP foods for you to choose from in place of these FODMAP-rich foods.
 Vegetables including bell peppers, carrots and tomatoes, fruits like bananas, grapes and oranges, gluten-free bread, rice and oats, lactose-free milk and hard cheeses are all low-FODMAP foods.

-A low-FODMAP diet is an elimination diet that should only be done from 2-6 weeks.
-It is not a diet that you must follow for life because FODMAPs play an important role in your gut health.
-After 2-6 weeks, you are encouraged to slowly reintroduce FODMAP-rich foods back into your diet.
+A low-FODMAP diet is not a diet that you must follow for life because FODMAPs play an important role in your gut health.
+It is an elimination diet that should only be done from 2-6 weeks.
+After which, you are encouraged to slowly reintroduce FODMAP-rich foods back into your diet.

 The idea behind the short-term elimination of FODMAP-rich foods from your diet is to figure out exactly which FODMAP-rich foods are causing your digestive discomfort.
 Once you have identified which particular FODMAP-rich foods are triggering your symptoms, you are in a better position to adjust your dietary plan and minimise the occurrence of your symptoms.